cakephp/queue/README.md

 - `getOriginalMessage()`: Returns the original queue message object.
 - `getParsedBody()`: Returns the parsed queue message body.

-A job _may_ return any of the following values:
+A message _may_ return any of the following values:

-- `Processor::ACK`: Use this constant when the job is processed successfully.
+- `Processor::ACK`: Use this constant when the message is processed successfully.
 The message will be removed from the queue.
-- `Processor::REJECT`: Use this constant when the job could not be processed.
+- `Processor::REJECT`: Use this constant when the message could not be processed.
 The message will be removed from the queue.
 - `Processor::REQUEUE`: Use this constant when the message is not valid or could not be processed right now but we can try again later.
 The original message is removed from the queue but a copy is published to the queue again.

-The job _may_ also return a null value, which is interpreted as `Processor::ACK`.
-Failure to respond with a valid type will result in an interperted job failure and requeue of the job.
+The message _may_ also return a null value, which is interpreted as `Processor::ACK`.
+Failure to respond with a valid type will result in an interperted message failure and requeue of the message.

-### Queue Jobs
+### Queueing

-Queue the jobs using the included `Queue\Queue\QueueManager` class:
+Queue the messages using the included `Queue\Queue\QueueManager` class:

 ```php
 use App\Job\ExampleJob;